José Giralt (1925 - 2020)

 About the Artist/Site

-José Giralt was born in 1925 in the small village of Llers in northeastern Catalunya, only 13 miles from the French border.
+José Giralt was born on September 8, 1925, in the small village of Llers in northeastern Catalunya, only 13 miles from the French border.
 His father was a small landowner with several hectares of olive trees; when they were ripe he employed as many as six women and two men to harvest his crop.
 But Llers suffered terribly during the Civil War, with bombs that destroyed most of the town, including completely wiping out the house Giralt was born in, which had stood just up the street from his current home, purchased by his father after the war.
 Giralt found that he was unable to make a living in the Llers area after studying at the art school in nearby Olot, however, so when he turned twenty-one, having recently married Caterina Calvet, a native of nearby Figueres, the young couple moved to France and Giralt began working as a tile-setter.
 He thus avoided the terrible war years and the following “years of hunger” that plagued Spain in the mid-decades of the twentieth century.

 After his retirement from forty years working as a tile-setter, he returned to his natal village for the summers.
 He stayed busy, even after his retirement, painting small canvases and adding some interior and exterior façade tile and stone enhancements to the house in Llers.
 And then, in 2006, at age 80, he began to ornament the exterior of his family home.
 The works with which he began adorning the outside surfaces of the house are markedly different from his earlier sculptures, which were mostly small sacred carvings or historical genre scenes in a classical academic tradition.
 These larger works are both more simplified and more stylized, with much less detail,